HenrikJoreteg/templatizer/README.md

 #### `namespace` (string, default `window`)

-If you are using templatizer as a global in the browser (without requirejs, browserify, or something similar) by default it will attach itself to `window`.
+If you are using templatizer as a global in the browser (without node, requirejs, browserify, or something similar) by default it will attach itself to `window`.
 Using `namespace` you can attach it to a different global object.
 For example:

 ```js
 templatizer(templatesDir, 'templates.js', {